Expressing Breast Milk, Try These Effective, Easy Techniques to Pump More Milk in Less time.

 - Watch the Stanford University video – Hands-on Pumping.

-If you are finding expressing stressful, it may be easier to 'power pump' for short periods during the day then relax and do a longer session at a time when your baby (or other children) are in bed or napping.
-Lactation consultant Cathy Watson Jenna advises how to do this here.
+If you need to express to maintain supply and you find it stessful to fit in longer pumping sessions, it may be easier to simply keep your pump handy (for a healthy full-term baby you can store your pump parts in a container in the fridge rather than washing and sterilising each time) and pump for short periods during the day then relax and do a longer session at a time when your baby (or other children) are in bed or napping.

 More info for expressing breastmilk:

 To make pumping easier, whether you want to 'double pump' hands free or whether you find it easier to pump one breast while your baby feeds from the other side, check out the beautiful Arden Bra - a combined nursing and pumping bra, that you don't have to change out of to pump.
-If you are expressing for a baby in hospital or you are working and breastfeeding, throw some Boobie Bikkies in your bag so you have a nutritious , milk boosting snack to sustain you.
+If you are expressing for a baby in hospital or you are working and breastfeeding, throw some Boobie Bikkies in your bag so you have a nourishing snack to support and sustain you.